Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Hoang Phuc (30 years old) and his colleagues at RMIT University (Australia) created a model of microscopic spikes engraved on titanium implants to protect patients from bacteria and fungi without the need for drugs.

-Since 2020, scientists have been studying the surface interactions between different strains of harmful fungi on nanostructured materials.
+Since 2020, scientists have been conducting research on the surface interactions between different strains of harmful fungi on nanostructured materials.
 New research has demonstrated that rough surfaces with microscopic structures inspired by the antibacterial spikes on insect wings (cicadas, dragonflies) effectively combat drug-resistant superbugs, including fungi.
 The work was published in the journal Advanced Materials Interfaces in early September.
-The team of scientists then sought to design a model of titanium micro-spikes to protect patients from bacteria and fungi without the use of drugs.
+The group of scientists then also sought to design titanium micro-spikes to protect patients from bacteria and fungi without the need for drugs.

 The team’s approach focuses on eliminating microorganisms on contact, thereby limiting chemical intervention.
 Phuc and team member Dr. Denver Linklater experimented with several microscopic titanium cylinder surfaces.